-Who is Danny Masterson’s wife, Bijou Phillips?
+Danny Masterson’s wife breaks down at rape sentencing: Who is Bijou Phillips?

 Bijou, daughter of The Mamas & The Papas lead musician John Phillips, and his third wife Geneviève Waïte, met Masterson in 2004 and tied the knot with ‘That 70s Show’ lead in 2011

-Former That 70s Show lead Danny Masterson is set to be sentenced on 7 September after being found guilty on two counts of rape.
+Former That 70s Show lead Danny Masterson has been sentenced to 30 years to life on 7 September after being found guilty on two counts of rape.

-According to ABC News, the 47-year-old actor faces up to 30 years to life in prison for the alleged attacks against two women between 2001 and 2003.
+According to ABC News, Masterson was convicted of druging and raping two women between 2001 and 2003.
 Reports indicate Masterson’s wife, Bijou Phillips, was visibly upset in court when her husband of 12 years was convicted on 31 May following seven days of jury deliberation and a mistrial in 2022.
 The 43-year-old model clung to Masterson’s side for the duration of his trial, showing no signs she plans to leave or divorce him as of now.

+Per The Messenger’s reporting, Bijou wept during Thursday’s hearing when the judge denied Masterson’s request for retrial and upon hearing as all three victim impact statements read aloud.
+According to Variety correspondent Elizabeth Wagmeister, Masterson was sentenced to 30 years to life in prison.
+“The judge ordered him to serve both terms for the charges on which he was convicted consecutively,” Wagmeister wrote on X, formerly known as Twitter.

 Her husband’s trial joins a long list of scandals Bijou has encountered throughout her life.
 For those who aren’t familiar, here’s a little background on the sitcom star’s wife.